 Attachment E: Non-Consensus Items

 Several parties have expressed concerns over various aspects of the proposed processes and have proposed alternatives.
-These concerns and the alternatives are captured in Table 4 below.
+These concerns and the alternatives are captured in Table 4 and the party positions in Table 5 below.

 Table 4.
 Non-Consensus Items